mpc-hc/mpc-hc.org/source/index.rst

 	<p class="lead">
 	MPC-HC is an extremely light-weight media player for Windows.<br>
 	The player supports all common video and audio file formats available for playback.<br>
-	Most important thing is that we're <i>completely free, 0 spyware, 0 ads and no user tracking.</i>
+	Most important thing is that we're <em>completely free, 0 spyware, 0 ads and no user tracking.</em>
 	</p>

 	<hr class="soften screenshot">